zhendexing-ovo/Fumomo-nuxt/docs/README.en.md

 ]
 ```

-## RSS Functionality

-The project supports fetching RSS data from an external blog and displaying it on the articles page:

-1. **RSS Data Fetching**: Fetched via the `/api/rss` endpoint
-2. **XML Parsing**: Uses `fast-xml-parser` to parse RSS XML
-3. **Automatic Pagination**: Supports paginated article lists
-4. **Error Handling**: Displays a friendly error message on network failure
-5. **Cache Optimization**: Vercel automatically caches API responses

-## Vercel Deployment Optimization
+## Vercel Deployment Optimizations

-The project is optimized for Vercel deployment:
+This project is optimized for Vercel deployment:

-- Uses the `vercel-edge` preset for better performance
+- Uses the `vercel-edge` preset for improved performance
 - Pre-renders the homepage for better SEO
-- Automatically caches static assets
+- Automatic caching of static assets
 - Supports Serverless Functions

 ## License